alpozcan/stox/README.md

   --verbose VERBOSE    Integer greater than zero.
 Greater this number, more info is printed during run.
 Default: 1.
   --lookback LOOKBACK  The number of periods for look-back features.
 Default: 6.
   --lookfwd LOOKFWD    The number of periods into the future to predict at.
 Default: 1.
-  --resample RESAMPLE  Period size. 'no' for daily, or any pandas-format resampling specification.
+  --resample RESAMPLE  Period size. 'no' to turn off resampling, or any pandas-format resampling specification.
 Default is weekly resampling on the current workday
 ```

 ## Predictions and Performance Metrics

-A table of per ticker prediction results will be printed at the end.
+A table of per-ticker prediction results will be printed at the end.
 The results are sorted based on 'potential', where a high value of this metric can be interpreted as a BUY, and a low, negive value as a SELL signal.

 Result Attributes: